On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Asymptotic behaviors of the compound Poisson process

-If the limit of $Z_n^{\alpha}$ exists, we get the convergence of the random vectors $X^{n,\alpha}$ in law, where the limit density is propositional to $h(k)$.
-Therefore, before establishing the asymptotic distribution of $X^{n,\alpha}$, we need the following basic properties of the functions $h(k)$ for $\in\N^{|\cal{S}|}$.
-We remark that In the classical Erd\"os R\'enyi random graph, that is, when $|\S|=1$, $kh(k)$ is an unnormalized Borel distribution. \begin{lemma} For $c$ solving the characteristic function~\eqref{cha}, we have
+where the distribution of $X^{n}$ is defined in \eqref{define}.
+If $Z_n$ converges to a finite limit, then the random vectors $X^{n}$ converge in law to a limiting random vector $X$ on $\N^d$, such that for all $k\in\N^d$, the probability mass function $\P(X=k)$ is proportional to $h(k)$.
+Therefore, before establishing the asymptotic distribution of $X^{n}$, we need the following basic properties of the functions $h(k)$ for $k\in\N^d$ and the limiting behavior of $Z_n$.
+Specifically, we will show that